cyclus/cycamore/README.rst

 You should search for instances of StubFacility (and STUBFACILITY and stubfacility) and replace them with analogous OneGroupReactor text.

-RUN THE SCRIPT THAT HAS YET TO BE DEVELOPED.
+( This task will soon be scripted.)

-Commit your changes.
+Commit your changes and push them to your fork.

 Rename Stub Files
 =============================

-Just as you removed references to Stub inside the files, you should now change all directories and files named StubFacility to files analogously named OneGroupReactor.
+Just as you removed references to Stub inside the files, you should now change all directories and files named StubFacility to files analogously named OneGroupReactor. ( This task will also soon be scripted. )

 ::